New Ethiopia PM seeks Eritrea dialogue

 Ethiopia's new prime minister, Abiy Ahmed, has pledged his readiness to resolve disputes with neighbour Eritrea.

-Speaking on state television after his swearing-in ceremony, Mr Ahmed called for an end to "years of misunderstandings".
+Speaking on state television after his swearing-in ceremony, Mr Abiy called for an end to "years of misunderstandings".

 "I call on the Eritrean government to take the same stand," he said.